-Acceptable Solutions D4.1 Additions are to use recessive colours and should not visually dominate the existing building, particularly when viewed from the street.
+Performance Criteria Acceptable Solutions Character and Appearance P4 The materials, finishes and colours of works to a heritage item or within the vicinity of a heritage item are not to diminish the heritage significance of the heritage building or place.
+D4.1 Additions are to use recessive colours and should not visually dominate the existing building, particularly when viewed from the street.
 D4.2 New materials are to be compatible with the colour, finishes and proportion of existing materials, and they are to be easily recognised as being new without detracting from the character and heritage significance of the existing building.
 The use of Colorbond or zincalume for roof sheeting, flashing, guttering and downpipes on heritage buildings is not permitted.
 Instead, recycled or new galvanised steel custom orb sheeting and lead flashing is to be used as a conservation technique for buildings which originally had a corrugated iron roof.
 D4.3 New decorative elements (such as finials, barge boards, or verandah brackets) are to be avoided (unless documentary, physical or other forms of evidence indicate it once existed), as this can affect the integrity of the heritage item and/or the heritage conservation area.
 Also, decorative elements of new additions are not to attempt to replicate the architectural or decorative detail of the original, so as to maintain a distinction between old and new.
 D4.4 The brick laying pattern of alterations and additions is to match that of the existing building.
 D4.5 Exterior face brick or stone walls and unpainted surfaces are not to be painted, plastered or coated except in exceptional circumstances where this is considered an appropriate conservation measure.
 D4.6 Original plaster or render is not to be removed.
 Where repairs or replacement is necessary, this should be undertaken using materials consistent with original render.
 D4.7 Later cement render to buildings are not to be removed where its removal will damage the face brick or stone.

 Performance Criteria Acceptable Solutions D4.8 Original roofing materials are to be retained wherever possible and repaired as necessary with compatible materials.
 However, if it can be demonstrated that the roofing needs to be replaced, then the new roofing material is to match as closely as possible, the colour, texture and profile of the original material.
 D4.9 Large areas of concrete driveways are to be avoided, and where possible the use of alternative materials such as gravel, pavers or grass-crete should be explored.
 D4.10 Colour schemes for heritage buildings are to closely resemble the original colour scheme, or if this is not known, be compatible with the particular architectural period of the building and based on research of the original finishes.
 Careful paint scrapings may identify the original colours that were used.
-Note: It may be possible to get second han manufacturers may be able to provi original design. d bricks to match the original; if not brick ide new bricks which will closely match the D4.11 Garage or carport designs are to use design detailing, materials and colours that complement the heritage item.
+Note: It may be possible to get second hand bricks to match the original; if not brick manufacturers may be able to provide new bricks which will closely match the original design.
+D4.11 Garage or carport designs are to use design detailing, materials and colours that complement the heritage item.
 However, new garages or carports are to be: a) Be separate from the heritage item where possible b) Preferably be of a 'lightweight' construction such as timber with metal roofing c) Avoid replication of decorative detail or finishes found on the heritage item d) Be more simple and contemporary in design e) Consider incorporating landscaping elements, where appropriate, such lattice screens with climbing plants in order to soften the appearance of the structure.